yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 * Once upgrade success, if you provision resource in a new group resource using a newly created environment, this operation will cause an error.
 For example, you create a new environment named as test, in order to provision successful, just delete all parameters which value has exact value in  `.fx/configs/azure.parameters.test.json`

 ## Upgrade your project manually
-You can manually upgrade your project in just two steps:
+There are chances when upgrading will fail, you can still manually update configuration files to make sure it works with the Teams Toolkit, Here are the steps:
-1. Check and copy the three files: `env.default.json`, `settings.json`, `manifest.source.json`.
+1. Create or update these three files: `env.default.json`, `settings.json`, `manifest.source.json` under `.fx` folder based on the details below.
-2. Reload VSCode and confirm the upgrade dialog.
+2. Reload Visual Studio Code and click confirm in the upgrade dialog.

-**env.default.json**
+### For Azure Based App

-Copy the following content to the file named `env.default.json` under the `.fx` folder.
+1. Copy the following content to the file named **`env.default.json`** under the `.fx` folder.
+And make these updates if necessary:

-Notes:
   * If your project does not have `tabs` folder
     - Delete `trustDevCert`
   * If your project does not have `bot` folder